cubosphere/cubosphere-code/README.md

 This is why this organisation exists now.

 # What is this game about?
 Goal of this project is a freeware game similar to the PSX game "Kula World" / "Roll Away".
-It is designed platform independent, written in C++ and using the following libraries: OpenGL, SDL (Simple DirectMedia Layer), libjpeg, libpng(++), Lua, GLSL-Shader.
+It is designed platform independent, written in C++ and using the following libraries: OpenGL, SDL (Simple DirectMedia Layer), libjpeg, libpng(++), Lua, GLSL-Shader and POCO libraries set.

 ## Features
 * Game similar to Kula World